JYeop/react-native-responsive-number/README.md

 });
 ```

-- responsiveLetterSpacing(function): converts react-native unit letter spacing to the method of the Photoshop.
+- responsiveLetterSpacing(function): Converts the method of the Photoshop to the react-native unit letter spacing.
 Parameter type is all numbers, but you can use numberable strings (ex: '102') .
 If you want css unit, you don`t have to use this.
 Just put pixel unit(ex: -1.1).
 It is what react-native does. **Must provide font size like the example.**

 ```js
 import { StyleSheet } from "react-native";